Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Battery Energy Evolution Process

 \tbf{Remark:} We see that when the self-sustainability condition is not satisfied, the battery energy process of the system is ergodic and stationary.
-This allows us to easily compute the outage probability, $P(W(t) = 0)$, for such case by invoking the ergodicity and stationarity of $W(t)$.
 The equation (\ref{eqn:steady-state-W}) is again a Weiner-Hopf integral; and except for some special cases, its general solution is difficult to obtain.
+Nevertheless, it allows us to compute the outage probability, $P_{out} = P(W(t) = 0) = F_W(0)$, by invoking the ergodicity and stationarity of $W(t)$.

+\tbf{Remark:} The previous proposition also shows the logical connection between the eventual outage probability, $\psi$, and the outage probability, $P_{out}$.
+The eventual outage probability is 1 if and only if the outage probability is non-zero (i.e. $\psi = 1 \Leftrightarrow P_{out} > 0$).
+Likewise, the eventual outage probability is less than 1 if and only if the outage probability is zero (i.e. $\psi < 1 \Leftrightarrow P_{out} = 0$).

+While it generally difficult to find the distribution of $W$ from (\ref{eqn:steady-state-W}), nevertheless we have can find the probability that the battery is empty, $W=0$.